Futila/Futila/README.md

 # Fernando Futila

-I currently work as a Software Developer focused on building intuitive and scalable digital experiences, both on the front-end and back-end.
+I am Software Developer focused on building intuitive and scalable digital experiences, both on the front-end and back-end.
 I have solid experience with ReactJS, TypeScript, JavaScript, Nextjs, and modern libraries like Redux, Zustand, and React Query, which I apply to create robust and functional user interfaces.
 I am continuously enhancing my knowledge in full-stack development with NodeJS and C#/NET Core to deliver integrated and high-performance solutions.

 My background includes contributions to innovative projects in the healthcare sector, where I implemented critical functionalities in medical software and collaborated with multidisciplinary teams to deliver applications that meet strict standards of usability and technical precision.
 In previous roles, I also contributed to the development of educational platforms and cross-platform solutions using ElectronJS, ensuring alignment with performance and design requirements with a focus on impact and accessibility.